StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 ##### Additional:

-I'm big into hiking and surfing, these are things that are pretty much a staple if you live in Cape Town, and play a lot of golf.
+I'm big into hiking, surfing and Roark! these are things that are pretty much a staple if you live in Cape Town, and play a lot of golf.
 It helps me get used to managing frustration!

 - **Misc Certifications:**
 	- PADI Certified Advanced Diver, RSM Gr3 Drums, VW Driving Academy High Performance and Defensive Driving Certifications, Shakers IBT Certification